Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: Problem Formulation

-In practical systems, 3GPP LTE Release 12 specifies the number of sub-channels ${N_{tot}}$ can vary from 6 to 110, depending on the total available bandwidth \cite{etsi2014phy}.
-Normally, the set of allowable configurations are $\{6, 15, 25, 50, 75, 100\}$ and each sub-channel has a bandwidth of 180 KHz \cite{etsi2014user}.
-Furthermore, the uplink SC-FDMA implies certain restrictions on power and channel allocations \cite{myung2006single}.
+In practical systems, similar to specifications in the 3GPP LTE standard, the uplink SC-FDMA in our design also implies restrictions on power and channel allocation \cite{myung2006single}.
 First, any sub-channel can only be assigned to one user, called \emph{exclusiveness}.
 Second, every user's allocated sub-channels must be continuous, called \emph{adjacency}.
 Third, user's transmit power should be identical on any allocated sub-channel in order to retain a low peak-to-average power ratio (PAPR).

 Denote the indicator ${x_{u,k}}$ as the association variable, where ${x_{u,k}} = 1$ implies that user $u$ is associated with infrastructural node $k$, and ${x_{u,k}} = 0$ otherwise.
 Normally, the association is assumed to be performed in a large scale compared to the variation of channel so the fast fading is averaged out over the association time \cite{ye2013user}.
 We also consider a relatively low mobility environment, where the resource allocation is carried out during the channel coherence time so the channel can be regarded as static.
-Furthermore, in our cognitive mesh cellular network, to simplify the problem, we assume the ${N_{tot}}$ sub-channels are not reused so as to avoid strong interference.
+Furthermore, in our network, to simplify the problem, we assume the ${N_{tot}}$ sub-channels are not reused so as to avoid strong interference.